rkansal47/OTP-FM-benchmarking/README.md

 # OTP-FM-benchmarking

 Documenting code for benchmarking previous methods in [Kansal et. al., *Multimarginal flow matching with optimal transport potentials*, ICML 2026](https://arxiv.org/abs/2606.05327).
-This repository 13 baseline trajectory-inference methods as git submodules + evaluation protocols on the Embryoid Body (EB) and CITE single-cell RNA sequencing datasets.
+This repository contains 13 baseline trajectory-inference methods as git submodules + evaluation protocols on the Embryoid Body (EB) and CITE single-cell RNA sequencing datasets.
 We welcome any feedback from authors or others for improving the evaluation.

 ## Repository layout